ureber/ureber.github.io/index.md

 I am a postdoctoral researcher at the <a href="https://www.eawag.ch/en/" target="_blank">Swiss Federal Institute of Aquatic Science and Technology (Eawag)</a> in Zürich, where I am a member of the <a href="https://www.eawag.ch/en/department/ess/main-focus/pego/" target="_blank">Policy Analysis and Environmental Governance group (PEGO)</a>.
 Befor I joined PEGO, I was a postdoctoral researcher at the <a href="https://www.wsl.ch/en/index.html" target="_blank">Swiss Federal Institute for Forest, Snow and Landscape Research (WSL)</a> and earned my doctorate in social sciences at the <a href="https://www.unibe.ch/index_eng.html" target="_blank">University of Bern</a>.
 I also hold a master's degree in geography from the University of Bern.

-My research interests include environmental politics, political communication, transnationalization, and computational methods for content and network analysis.
+My research interests include environmental policy, political communication, transnationalization, and computational methods for content and network analysis.
 Most of the evidence I produce is based on the analysis of texts.

 ### <a name="research"></a>Research